-John Wesley’s vision of making higher education accessible to all has inspired seminal acts on the part of the church.
+John Wesley’s vision of making higher education accessible to all has inspired the founding of many educational institutions by the church.
 Nineteenth century church leaders established colleges that granted degrees to women and African Americans.
 Beginning in the 1860s and continuing today, the church initiated robust programs of scholarships and loans to provide financial support to students.
 The denomination’s commitment to education accessibility was reaffirmed in the 1970s with the creation of the Black College Fund and the HANA Scholars program, and again in the 1990s with the establishment of Africa University.

 Adapted from the General Board of Higher Education and Ministry